Derivation of the Schr\"{o}dinger equation based on a fluidic continuum model of vacuum and a sink model of particles: The Langevin equation model of a Brownian particle moving in an external force field

-Next, we need a proper mathematical model of the rapidly fluctuating and highly irregular force $\mbox{\upshape\bfseries{F}}_{r}(t)$ to ensure that the Eq.(\ref{Langevin equation 3-10}) is mathematically explicit.
-Inspired by the Ornstein-Uhlenbeck theory of Brownian motion, it is natural to speculate that the random force $\mbox{\upshape\bfseries{F}}_{r}(t)$ exerted on a Brownian particle by the tao has the same properties as the random force exerted on a Brownian particle immersed in a classical fluid by the fluid.
-Noticing Eq.(\ref{the strength 2-10}) and Eq.(\ref{spectral density 2-10}), we may introduce the following hypothesis \begin{hypothesis} \begin{itshape} Suppose the random force $\mbox{\upshape\bfseries{F}}_{r}(t)$ exerted on a particle by the tao is a three-dimensional Gaussian white noise.
-Suppose that the strength $\eta_{i}^{2}, \eta_{i}>0$ of the $i$th component of $\mbox{\upshape\bfseries{F}}_{r}(t)$ has the following form
+Next, we need a proper mathematical model of the rapidly fluctuating and highly irregular force $\boldsymbol{\xi}(t)$ to ensure that Eq.(\ref{Langevin equation 50-10}) is mathematically explicit.
+Inspired by the Ornstein-Uhlenbeck theory \cite{UhlenbeckOrnstein1930,Kallenberg1997} of microscopic motion, it is natural to assume that the random force $\boldsymbol{\xi}(t)$ exerted on a microscopic particle by the substratum $\Omega(0)$ has similar properties as the random force exerted on a microscopic particle immersed in a classical fluid by the fluid.
+Thus, we make the following assumptions. \begin{assumption_my} We assume that the random force $\boldsymbol{\xi}(t)$ exerted on the particle by the substratum $\Omega(0)$ is a three-dimensional Gaussian white noise \cite{Gelfand-Vilenkin1961,Soong1973,Arnold1974,Gardiner2004} and the strength $\eta_{i}^{2}$, $\eta_{i}>0$, $i=1, 2, 3,$ of the $i$th component of $\boldsymbol{\xi}(t)$ is

-where $f$ is the drag coefficient of the drag force exerted on the particle by the tao, $k_{B}$ is the Boltzmann constant, $T_{t}$ is the equilibrium temperature of the tao. \end{itshape} \end{hypothesis}
+where $f$ is the damping coefficient of the damping force exerted on the particle by the medium, $k_{0}$ is a constant similar to the Boltzmann constant $k_{B}$ which depends on the particles which constitute the substratum $\Omega(0)$, $T_{0}$ is the equilibrium temperature of the substratum $\Omega(0)$. \end{assumption_my}